NeuroTechX/ntx_slack_archive/general.md

  >Thanks yannick ! that enlightening...
 Do you know if the algorithm in the videos is out there or they keep it private?

+8/30/2017 2:47 PM

+ **endoxaneuro** :

+ >Hello all, could you please read and if you like it :wink: please share my recent article <https://www.weforum.org/agenda/2017/08/ai-and-human-stupidity>